mrn-aglic/airflow-data-aware/Readme.md

 # Airflow data-aware scheduling

-The example here is extracted from
+The example here is to demonstrate the data-aware scheduling feature of Airflow.

 # Running the examples